bgeneto/siesta-gcc-mpi/README.md

 ## 1. Install prerequisite software

-*Note: We assume you are running the commands below as `root` or doing something like `sudo su`.*
+*Note: We assume you are running the commands below as an ordinary user (non-root) so we use `sudo` only when required.*

 ```
-apt install make g++ gfortran openmpi-common openmpi-bin \
+sudo apt install make g++ gfortran openmpi-common openmpi-bin \
   libopenmpi-dev libblacs-mpi-dev libreadline-dev m4 -y
 ```